bvn-architecture/BVN_Office_Staging/README.md

  - Background

 If you'd like to allow for any more layers to be visible, it will involve a quick trip into the python script.
-Don't worry if you're unfamiliar with coding or python, it's fairly straightforward:
+Don't worry if you're unfamiliar with coding or python, it's fairly straightforward.
+All we'll be doing is changing the part that tells the computer which layers to reveal:

 1. In the windows start search, search for IDLE, and click on the link that presents itself.